SpenceKonde/AzzyRF/README.md

 # AzzyRF
 433mhz OOK RF protocol for Arduino.

 No, these have not been converted into a library yet.
+This is a project for my personal use, not something that is meant to be readily usable by others in it's current form.
+It may be valuable as a resource for others who are designing an OOK RF protocol, or decoding one created by someone else.

 ### Hardware